SocialismTools/socialism.tools/source/content/Chapter-in-a-box, four years later.md

 ## socialism dot social

 It has been really, profoundly positive for me to work with so many different comrades across the country.
 Working together is rarely easy.
-There are political fights, bureaucratic roadblocks, resource constraints, and so on.
+There are political debates, bureaucratic roadblocks, resource constraints, and so on.
+But what political organization in history hasn't had these?

-But sometimes you get a win and it feels great to have made a difference.
+And sometimes you get a win and it feels great to have made a difference.
 We now have working groups using a new, more powerful and easier-to-use WordPress platform, chapter websites are getting dozens of chapters a rock-solid web presence, we launched Open Slides to very positive reviews, we have a [new newsfeed](https://feed.dsausa.org/), and there’s work being done to engage chapter leaders more on tech issues via the new tech liaison program.
 The NTC has had plenty of headwinds, but we’re still growing and getting stronger every day.

 As for CIAB, the dream lives on, albeit in a dozen pieces.
 Maybe one day DSA will be big enough to put them together.
 Until then, the work continues – one piece at a time.
 If you want to help put the pieces together, [join the NTC](https://actionnetwork.org/forms/dsantc-signup/) and help us build the tools to power democratic socialism in our time.